CRAFT

 Sewing: Guida

-Guida has worked at our factory for twenty years in various departments from sanding and finishing to operating the CNC machinery.
+Guida has worked at our workshop for twenty years in various departments from sanding and finishing to operating the CNC machinery.
 She has many years of experience making clothing in her own time, and now applies that expertise to her role sewing upholstery.

 The technical sensibility and eye for perfection that allowed Guida to excel as a CNC operator are what drive her success on the sewing machine as well.
 We have high standards for the consistency of our seams, and the often-sculptural forms of our furniture call for a particularly high level of skill, a steady hand, and a great deal of patience.